stev-star/alx-higher_level_programming/README.md

-# Python projects from a basic level to an advanced stage
+# Python projects from basic level to an advanced stage